Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 Upon completion of this tutorial, you will understand the following:

-• The AzEl Mask tool
+• How to use the AzEl Mask tool

-• The Analysis Workbench Spatial Analysis tool
+• How to use the Analysis Workbench capability’s Time tool and Spatial Analysis tool

 Video guidance